akazukin5151/approportionment/README.md

 - Malta has a two-party system despite having STV, because the district magnitudes are too small, resulting in a ridiculously high effective electoral threshold that only the two main parties can cross.
 Anyway, the two main parties [fill the ballots](https://electoral.gov.mt/pr3-06-03-22-en) with way more candidates than *in the entire house*.
 - Scotland: SNP usually runs 2 seats and the rest runs 1.
 Sometimes Labour runs 2, eg in [Glasgow](https://www.glasgow.gov.uk/index.aspx?articleid=29269) and [Fife](https://www.fife.gov.uk/kb/docs/articles/council-and-democracy/elections2/election-results/local-government-election-results/local-elections-2022).
 See also [Aberdeen](https://www.aberdeencity.gov.uk/LG2022/local-government-election-2022-results), [Highlands](https://www.highland.gov.uk/download/downloads/id/25105/count_booklet.pdf) (SNP running 1 candidate in some wards in Highlands)
     - [Orkney](https://www.orkney.gov.uk/Council/C/local-government-election-5-may-2022.htm) and [Shetland](https://www.shetland.gov.uk/downloads/download/1457/local-council-election-2022): Only the Green party ran candidates, the rest were independents

+Current STV implementation bypasses this by forcing you to specify each individual candidate.
+In practice, it will be very tedious, hopefully teaching you how important this problem is.
+The plots will only show how successful a single candidate is, not the party they represent, so the TODO would be to add 'coalitions', a way to arbitrarily sum up the total seats across different 'parties' (candidates in STV).
+For party-list methods, this would be useful to analyze whether a governing coalition has a majority.
+For STV, this would be essential to analyzing how many seats a party has overall.